mathigon/textbooks/transformations-and-symmetry/content.md

 ---

-Now it's your turn: draw the reflection of each of these shapes:
+Now it’s your turn – draw the reflection of each of these shapes:

 ::: column(width=220)
 {.todo} EXAMPLE